Our Raison D’etre

 If all of this can contribute, even in small ways, to the preservation of our diminishing wildlife and cultures, then I am particularly pleased.

-I try to capture a few other reasons in this short film clip called Africa – Balm for the Soul.
+I try to capture a few other reasons in this short film clip Nature – Balm for the Soul.

 Iconic Images extends an invitation to others to accompany me on journeys of self-discovery through photography; to be a part of the camaraderie and esprit-de-corps that graciously emerges when like-minded people travel with cameras.
 My focus is on personalized, conservation photography oriented small group journeys which connect photographers from around the world to witness and photograph some of the most amazing natural phenomena on our planet.